10 Rules for Share House Harmony

 Regardless of whether you know your flatmates or not, when you put a group of people under the same roof you’re undoubtedly going to find things start to annoy you.
-Creating a happy share house doesn’t just happen it takes good communication, trust and tolerance.
-Here are some proven tips on how to achieve it.
+Creating a happy share house doesn’t just happen.
+It takes good communication, trust and tolerance.
+Here are 10 proven tips on how to achieve it.

 1. Before you move in

 Before you move in with someone, it’s a good idea to sit down and have an honest talk about your routines and lifestyles.
 If the potential flat mate is a morning person but you’re more a night owl, then perhaps it isn’t going to work.
 Or you may find that your potential flat mate loves to throw spontaneous parties and have loads of friends around all the time, but you prefer your home to be a sanctuary for quiet time, then again perhaps this isn’t going to be the ideal place for you.